ovh/docs/pages/platform/ai-training/15_HOWTO_notebooks/guide.en-us.md

 ### Step 5 - Login as an AI Training user

-If your are not authenticated as a AI Training user you should a see a screen asking your username and password.
+If your are not authenticated as a AI Training user you should see a screen asking your username and password.

 > [!primary]
 > If you have never created a user for AI Training yet you can follow the instruction [here](../create-user)